 On average, it’s safe to introduce a horse to a rider at the age of four.
-That’s not to say equipment and ground work shouldn’t be done younger.
+That’s not to say equipment and groundwork shouldn’t be done younger.
 In fact, it’s advisable to give your horse a solid foundation before even thinking about adding a rider.
 Your horse’s workload can increase at the age of five.
 And at six, they’re even more capable of meeting harder demands.

-Not all growth plates need to convert to bone before you start riding, but the longer you wait the better off your horse will be!
+Not all growth plates need to convert to the bone before you start riding, but the longer you wait the better off your horse will be!

 What happens when you start a horse under saddle too early?
 They’re at more risk for structural damage to their back.
 Many people assume they’ll damage the growth plates in their legs, but that’s less likely to happen.
 A back that “slips” or sinks down is common for certain breeds, such as Arabians and Standardbreds.
 And even more common, the horse will stiffen or brace the muscles in their topline as they struggle to handle the weight.
-In the future, this horse will have trouble with rounding up and relaxing their muscles.
+In the future, this horse will have trouble with rounding up and relaxing its muscles.

 An inexperienced trainer will often neglect the subtle behavioral cues that the horse is stressed.
 It can be difficult to identify patterns of concern.
 A youngster needs to maintain curiosity and interest in their work.
 There’s a fine line between advancing, boring the young horse, and keeping a healthy mind.

 Above all else, the best interest of the horse needs to be taken into consideration.
 There will be trainers who start saddle work at two years old and others who wait till the horse is five.
 Either way, it should be done carefully and on an individual basis.
-There are plenty of fun activities to do with your youngster that doesn’t even require the saddle.
+There are plenty of fun activities to do with your youngster that don’t even require the saddle.
 Patience is key for a long-lasting riding partner!

 Reference: Deb Bennett, Ph.D. (http://www.equinestudies.org/ranger_2008/ranger_piece_2008_pdf1.pdf)